sodazone/ocelloids-services/packages/server/src/services/agents/README.md

 # Ocelloids Offchain Agents

-Ocelloids provides the infrastructure to develop, operate, and deploy offchain agents ([def.1](#d1-offchain-agents)), which interact with the blockchain without operating directly on it.
+Ocelloids provides the infrastructure to develop, operate, and deploy offchain agents ([def.1](#d1-offchain-agents)).
 Each agent is implemented as an [ECMAScript Module](https://tc39.es/ecma262/#sec-modules) and conforms to the `Agent` interface.
 Currently, agents support two behaviors: `Subscribable` and `Queryable`.

 Agents have access to essential services defined in the `AgentRuntimeContext` from the Ocelloids host.